USEPA/EPA_ALPHA_Model/ALPHA_Documentation/modeling_process.rst

     output\sim_input\2019_02_11_16_46_37_sim_1_input_workspace.mat

 The workspace is saved after all pre-processing scripts have been run so the workspace contains everything required to replicate the simulation at a later time.
-This can be useful when running too many simulations to retain the workspaces in memory while also providing the ability to run individual cases later without having to set up a sim batch.
+This can be useful when running too many simulations to retain the workspaces in memory while also providing the ability to run individual cases later without having to set up a custom sim batch.
 The workspace may be loaded by using the load command, or double-clicking the filename in the Matlab Current Folder file browser.

 .. _saving_the_output_workspace: